Scratching in the walls is never a good sign. No, you’re not living in a horror movie – but you probably do have pests living in your walls.

 - Damaged Goods: Chewed packaging on food items in pantries and storage areas.

-2. Identify Which Pest or Rodent Species You’re Dealing With
+Identify Which Pests You’re Dealing With

 Mouse nesting material and droppings – note the torn-up insulation, a common choice in nesting material for them.